mathildefaanes/us_brain_tumor_segmentation/README.md

 # Automatic brain tumor segmentation in 2D intra-operative ultrasound images using MRI tumor annotations

 The repository contains necessary files to run inference with the main models from the article: "Automatic brain tumor segmentation in 2D intra-operative ultrasound images using MRI tumor annotations".
-The models are trained with nnU-Net and nnU-Net is required in order to run inference with this models.
+The models are trained with nnU-Net and the nnU-Net framework is necessary to run inference with these models.

 ## How to use
-### Clone nnUNet
+### Clone nnU-Net
 To run inference with the models, the nnUNetv2-repository has to be cloned.
-Please follow the installation guide from nnUNet if not yet installed (the option ii.b has to be followed): https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md
+Please follow the installation guide from nnU-Net if not yet installed (the option ii.b must be followed): https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md

 ### Add custom trainer
-When the nnUNetv2-repository is cloned, a custom trainer has to be added to run inference with the models.
-This custom trainer was used for training of the models and is identical to the nnUNetTrainerDA5-trainer, but it has early stopping.
+Once the nnUNetv2-repository is cloned, a custom trainer must be added to run inference with the models.
+This custom trainer was used when training the models and is identical to the nnUNetTrainerDA5-trainer, but includes early stopping.
 Download the nnUNetTrainerWithESandDA5.py-file and place it here:

 /PATH_TO_/nnUNet/nnunetv2/training/nnUNetTrainer/nnUNetTrainerWithESandDA5.py